Azure/ResourceModules/docs/wiki/Context.md

 Starting with _develop modules_, the top left box shows the test pipelines we have for each module, each validating, test-deploying and (if successful) publishing the module.
 The subscription on the bottom is intended to be a test/sandbox subscription without any link to production.
 Instead resources deployed here should be considered temporary and be removed after testing.

-As described earlier, if all tests for a module succeed, the pipeline will publish the modules to a given target location.
+As described earlier, if all tests for a module succeed, the pipeline will _publish the modules_ to a given target location.
 In the center box you can see examples for _[template specs](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-specs?tabs=azure-powershell)_, the _[bicep registry](https://docs.microsoft.com/en-gb/azure/azure-resource-manager/bicep/private-module-registry)_ as well as _[Azure DevOps artifacts](https://docs.microsoft.com/en-us/azure/devops/artifacts/concepts/feeds?view=azure-devops)_.

-These first 2 phases are covered by the [CARML](#where-does-this-platform-fit-in) platform.
+> Note: These first two phases are covered by the [CARML](#where-does-this-platform-fit-in) platform.

 Finally, one the right you can see examples of the orchestration that deploys the environment using the published modules.
 No matter the platform we can differentiate two different deployment approaches: